-- 1. A meeting of a school board is called; and - 2.
+- 1. The school board is called together; and - 2.
 The person calling the meeting is authorized to do so; and - 3.
 The meeting is called for the specific purpose of discussing or acting upon matters over which the board has jurisdiction.